Configure SSL for the Cluster¶

 SSL_CERTIFICATE_FILE: file:///path/to/cert.pem SSL_KEY_FILE: file:///path/to/cert.key

-Once your cluster is updated with the certificate configuration, you can use the
+Once your cluster is updated with the certificate configuration, use the

 openssl CLI to verify it can be fully validated.